dOpensource/dsiprouter/docs/use-cases.rst

    - Gateway= Name of the SIP Trunk
    - Proxy= IP address of the SIP trunk
    - Register= Change to False because you are using IP authenication.
+**NOTE**: If you are using Username/Password Authenication for your SIP trunk then add the Username, Password, Proxy and set Register to True.

 .. image:: images/sip_trunking_fusionpbx.PNG